 If you have specific questions, it is best to consult your divorce or family law attorney to assure you are aware of what could happen.

 Your back child support can be garnished from any personal income and if the situation worsens, the the government can take from your paycheck, tax return and inheritance of assets.
 They will collect and it is best to strategize how you will compensate if you fall behind.
 With prison as a possible consequence, you will need to be careful, child support isn’t halted when you are incarcerated.

 If you are up to date or have an arrangement that is helping you pay off support, then you do not need to worry.
 However, if you are having issues paying support, you need to contact a child custody lawyers Plano, TX trusts immediately.
 Do not wait!
 YOu could be facing terrible consequences.

 Discuss your options, like payment plans, garnishment, and renegotiating the schedule.
 If you are honest and upfront, your ex and the court may modify the plan for you to continue payment.

-Thank you to our friends and contributors at Scroggins Family Law for their insight into child custody.
+Thank you to our friends and contributors at Scroggins Law Group for their insight into child custody.